 Historically, Dagstuhl Seminars are modeled after the fora at the Mathematics Research Institute at Oberwolfach but have grown into an independent concept.
 A seminar typically lasts for a week (Monday to Friday, with arrival on Sunday) and is initiated by at most four organizers, established leaders in their field, representing the different communities invited to the Seminar, preferably from different institutions.
 Dagstuhl invites on their behalf a group of researchers of international standing from academia and industry, among them promising young researchers.
 Most seminars discuss an established field within computer science.
 However, Dagstuhl Seminars are also known for establishing new directions by bringing together separate fields or even scientific disciplines.
 To encourage participation from industry, 3-day seminars are offered as well.

 We at Dagstuhl understand that even the most productive mind needs some rest.
-Our guests enjoy modern rooms in a smoke-free environment, local food and various leisure facilities like bikes, sauna, games, and the ever popular wine cellar.
+Our guests enjoy modern rooms in a smoke-free environment, local food and various leisure facilities like bikes, a sauna, games, and the ever-popular wine cellar.
 In addition, most seminars reserve half a day for an outing like a hike or a trip to the city of Trier.

 How the Seminars Are Conducted